at Solid Ground

 •Literacy-focused tasks related to multi-disciplinary project work

-•Discrete skill work (such as phonics & word work)
+•Discrete skill work (such as phonics & spelling)

 •Skill-focused reading in small groups